Planning a Calgary to Jasper road trip? Here are 15 FANTASTIC things to do on your drive! Including a map to help you plan that trip.

 - Fuel up before you go.
 It’s more expensive along the way and there are long stretches between services.
 If you’re concerned your car won’t make the full 415 kilometers (258 miles), Canmore is a solid option before prices jump up (although it’s usually quite busy).

 - Pack snacks and picnics.
 As with fuel, there are long stretches without places to eat or grab a snack.
-It’s a great idea to pack some snacks and a picnic, because then you can also enjoy them in one of the beautiful spots you stop at.
-(Just please remember to pack out what you bring in.)
+It’s a great idea to pack some snacks and a picnic, because then you can also enjoy them in one of the beautiful spots you stop at on your Calgary to Jasper road trip.

 - Take a deep breath and expect a sloooow drive.
-This beautiful drive from Calgary to Jasper is very popular, especially in summer.
-Your speed limit is 90km/hr (55mph) with a number of slower areas; and with many steep inclines/declines through the mountains, it’s very likely you’ll find yourself behind a slow-moving vehicle.
+This beautiful Calgary to Jasper drive is very popular, especially in summer.
+Your speed limit is 90km/hr (55mph) with a number of slower areas.
+And with many steep inclines/declines through the mountains, it’s very likely you’ll find yourself behind a slow-moving vehicle.
 A few times.

 - Mark GPS coordinates for the trip back.
-Guaranteed, you’ll pass by waterfalls, creeks and pull-outs you’ll want to explore more on your way back.
+Guaranteed, you’ll pass by waterfalls, creeks and pull-outs you’ll want to explore more on your return Jasper to Calgary drive.
 Pin these on your map and ideally take a picture or make a note of why you want to stop there.
 This will help you decide between all of them!

 Alright, let’s get on the road.
-Here are my favorite things to do on your solo drive from Calgary to Jasper.
-And … GO!
+Here are my favorite things to do on your Calgary to Jasper road trip.

 1. Take Bow Valley Parkway out of Calgary